swissup/swissup.github.io/m2/dev/cloud/index.md

 #### Start the Docker Environment

  -  Execute `bin/magento-docker up` to download containers and start the environment.
+ -  Copy the crypt key from the environment `app/etc/env.php` file and save it in the local `app/etc/env.php`.
  -  Run `bin/magento-docker ece-deploy` to install Magento / Adobe Commerce in your Docker environment.

 #### Finish the Environment Configuration